The Ashes

 So we don't know, and we'll never know, I don't think, but it was said at the time to be a piece of cricket equipment, essentially.

-And though the day is a crucial waypoint for cricket, it's also a big moment in Bly's personal life.
+And though the day is a crucial waypoint for cricket, It's also a big moment in Bly's personal life.

-After meeting her at Melbourne, he will eventually marry the original owner of the urn, Florence Murphy.
+After meeting her at Melbourne, he will eventually eventually marry the original owner of the urn, Florence Murphy.

 Many years later, when she's widowed, she donates it to the Lord's Museum, where it remains to this day.

-Back in 1882, though, reports of the urn appear in both English and Australian newspapers and the story spreads.
+Back in 1882, though, reports of the urn appear in both English and Australian newspapers, and the story spreads.
+The gesture is retold, embellished, and repeated.

-The gesture is retold, embellished, and repeated until the urn itself becomes the physical emblem of the rivalry, with replicas eventually brought out for presentation every time a new winner is declared.
+until the urn itself becomes the physical emblem of the rivalry, with replicas eventually brought brought out for presentation every time a new winner is declared.

 And from here, the contests become a regular fixture.
 With such a lucrative arrangement in their hands, it's no surprise that England and Australia quickly fall into a cycle.